fyang0507/instant-bookmark/README.md

 *   **Backend**: Cloudflare Workers (TypeScript)
 *   **Browser Automation**: Browserless (for tasks requiring a headless browser, like advanced URL processing or screenshot)
 *   **Primary Integration**: Notion API
-*   **Planned Client Integrations**: iOS Shortcuts, Raycast
+*   **Client Integrations**: iOS Shortcuts, Raycast

 ## Key Features

-*   Save URLs or screenshots to Notion.
+*   Save URLs or screenshots to Notion from anywhere: using the gateway url, iOS shortcut, or use Raycast Extension.
-*   Summarize URLs/screenshot using cost-effective 4.1-nano.
+*   Optionally auto summarize URLs/screenshot using cost-effective GPT-4.1-nano.
 *   Secure API for client communication.
 *   Free, Easy deployment via Cloudflare Workers and Browserless.